 Where To Stay in Korcula

 Although small, there are plenty of options in Korcula Old Town for accommodation.
-During our trips, we book the Korcula Heritage Hotel, which is steps from the ferry port and most rooms have amazing views of the sea!
+For our trips, we book the Korcula Heritage Hotel, which is steps from the ferry port and most rooms have amazing views of the sea!

 Read more about What To Do in Korcula!